Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

 6. Minimum speed

  The minimum speed determines the lower threshold of how slow the printer will actually print regardless of minimum layer time.
-This will make sure that the printer is not printing too slow, causing extrusion and motor issues, and degrading the sureface finish of the printed model.
+This will make sure that the printer is not printing too slow, causing extrusion and motor issues, and degrading the surface finish of the printed model.

-**Support**
+Support
+^^^^^^^^^^

 1. Enable support